IPPO: Obstacle Avoidance for Robotic Manipulators in Joint Space via Improved Proximal Policy Optimization: Introduction

+The goal-reaching task is a crucial capability for robotic manipulators, as it is a fundamental requirement for many robotic applications~\cite{chen2022deep, sun2022fully, rudin2022learning, liu2022digital, matsuzaki2022learning}.
+In human-centric environments, robots often operate in complex and dynamic domains where the presence of obstacles makes motion planning a challenging task.
+The motion-planning task for high-degree-of-freedom robotic manipulators in dynamic environments is challenging due to the need for a mathematical model that is both complex and difficult to establish.
+Classical approaches, such as the rapid exploring random trees (RRT) algorithm~\cite{karaman2011anytime} and the node control-bidirectional RRT (NC-BRRT) algorithm~\cite{10011642}, have limitations in handling dynamic environments and often require prior knowledge of the surroundings, leading to intensive computation.
+Previous research has shown that such motion planning methods are inadequate for dynamic domains~\cite{chen2022deep, kunz2010real, xu2021motion}, leading to a need for the development of advanced methods that can effectively handle these challenges.

-Goal reaching task is considered as one of the fundamental capabilities for robotic manipulators, which is accomplished by motion planning in traditional methods \cite{martin1996reinforcement}.
-When the targets and obstacles change at random, the motion planning task for high-degree of freedom manipulators will become notoriously challenging in such uncertain environments as mathematical models that are complex and difficult to establish~\cite{aljalbout2021learning}.
+Linghuan $et$ $al.$ \cite{8681733} proposed an adaptive neural network bounded control scheme for an n-link rigid robotic manipulator with unknown dynamics.
+However, their method necessitated prior knowledge of environmental limitations.
+Current path-planning approaches for dynamic environments relied on having prior knowledge of the surroundings and required intense online computation \cite{9151285, mnih2015human}.
+When the environment was complex, the excessive online computation could make the system unresponsive to change in its state.
+To sum up, when the targets and obstacles change at random, the motion planning task for high-degree-of-freedom manipulators will become notoriously challenging in such uncertain environments as mathematical models that are complex and difficult to establish~\cite{aljalbout2021learning}.
 Meanwhile, traditional control approaches are often unable to navigate in unstructured environments.
-Besides, most methods are based on solving inverse kinematics or dynamics equations to map the task space to joint space for collision avoidance, which requires high accurate robot dynamics model and is not easy to generalize for diverse tasks and various robots~\cite{zhou2021robotic, rodriguez2006obstacle}.
+Besides, most methods rely on solving inverse kinematics or dynamics equations to map the task space to joint space for collision avoidance, which requires a highly accurate model of the robot's dynamics and is not easily generalized to diverse tasks and different robots~\cite{zhou2021robotic, rodriguez2006obstacle}.

-Deep reinforcement learning (DRL) is now frequently used in robotic manipulation in place of analytical techniques in traditional control systems~\cite{kober2013reinforcement, zhu2017target}.
-For instance, Adarsh Sehgal $et$ $al.$ proposed a deep deterministic policy gradient (DDPG) and hindsight experience replay (HER) based method using of the genetic algorithm (GA) to fine-tune the parameters’ values.
-They experimented on six robotic manipulation tasks and got better results than baselines \cite{sehgal2022automatic}.
-Franceschetti $et$ $al.$ proposed an extensive comparison of the trust region policy optimization (TRPO) and deep Q-Network with normalized advantage functions (DQN-NAF) with respect to other state of the art algorithms, namely DDPG and vanilla policy gradient (VPG)~\cite{franceschetti2022robotic}.
-Unlike our work, these research only focus on single target position reaching.